 Time Needed: We highly recommend you stay at least one night in Vieques, that way you get to see the amazing beaches on the island.
 You may also go on a day trip by booking a charter such as East Island Excursions.

-Note: If you can’t make the trip to Vieques, you can visit the bioluminescent bay in Fajardo or Lajas.
+Note: If you can’t make the trip to Vieques, you can visit the bioluminescent bay in Fajardo or the bio bay in Lajas.

 The most scenic location on the island is located in the Cabo Rojo National Wildlife Refuge.
 Plan on spending at least a full morning or afternoon here, then head over to the village of Boqueron for great nightlife.
 The Cabo Rojo Wildlife Refuge is an eco traveler paradise offering 4 attractions into one, hike along nature trails with scenic vistas, take a tour of the Salt Flats, visit La Playuela Beach, one the prettiest beach cove of the island, visit the elegant Los Morrillos Lighthouse, and walk along the limestone cliffs with breathtaking views of the Caribbean Sea.